 What Happens If My Dog Eats a Pickle?

-If your dog steals a pickle, it’s unlikely to do any harm as a one-off, assuming it doesn’t have any of the dangerous ingredients.
+If your dog steals a pickle, it’s unlikely to do any harm as a one-off.
+This is of course, assuming it doesn’t have any dangerous ingredients.
 Keep an eye on them for 24-48 hours to make sure they have no negative effects.
 To prevent it from happening regularly and your dog ingesting too much salt, you should keep the pickle jar out of reach and take care of your sandwiches and snacks.

 Frequently Asked Questions